What you need to know

 Timeline Exceptions for Conciliation Requests

 Situations may arise in which homeowners may need to have a warranty timeline shortened or extended.
 The Ontario New Home Warranties Plan Act gives Tarion the authority to adjust timelines for requests for conciliation in a limited number of circumstances.
-For more information, click here.
+Visit our page on the claims process for more information.

 The cost of conciliation